aws-samples/aws-panorama-samples/samples/ONNX_opengpu/README.md

 ## Steps for setting this up

-* Step 1: Navigate to ./dependencies
-* Step 2 : ``` sudo docker build -t onnx38:latest . ```
-* Step 3 : Open onnx_example.ipynb and make sure you configure the following
+* Step 1 : Open onnx_example.ipynb and make sure you configure the following
     * The Device ID
     * The Camera node information
-* Step 4 : Follow the steps outlined in the notebook
+* Step 2 : Follow the steps outlined in the notebook

 ## Special flags in package.json